Catalog Year: 2022-2023

-The MA in interdisciplinary studies is for students who seek a master's degree that integrates knowledge from several disciplines.
+The MAIS in interdisciplinary studies is for students who seek a master's degree that integrates knowledge from several disciplines.
 It addresses the rapidly evolving demand for unique graduate study by promoting advanced scholarship that transcends traditional disciplinary boundaries.
 Students can pursue one of the following structured interdisciplinary concentrations and also have the opportunity to design an individualized concentration to meet the special needs of their careers.

 The MAIS in Interdisciplinary Studies with a concentration in Energy and Sustainability is a Green Leaf program.